blakeklasing/jedi-trainer-kinect/README.md

 - Training Mode: one droid, moving randomly, shooting lasers.
 - Attack Mode: many droids, constantly move towards you, not shooting. deal damage when they get close to you.
+- select items in menu by point at it and holding for x seconds

 ## Make a world